Who Needs Genetic Testing for Cancer?

 Pay special attention to the cancer histories of first- and second-degree blood relatives.
 First-degree relatives include siblings, parents and children.
 Second-degree relatives include grandparents, aunts, uncles, nieces and nephews.

-In general, people at risk for an inherited cancer have one or more first- or second-degree members who were diagnosed with:
+In general, people at risk for an inherited cancer gene have one or more first- or second-degree family members who were diagnosed with:

 - The same type of cancer